 Age.
 A woman’s risk of developing ovarian cancer increases with age.
-Women of all ages have a risk of ovarian cancer, but women over 50 are more likely to develop ovarian cancer (68% of women with ovarian cancer are older than 55 and 32% are younger than 55).
+Women of all ages have a risk of ovarian cancer, but women over 50 are more likely to develop ovarian cancer.
+Sixty-eight percent (68%) of women with ovarian cancer are older than 55, and 32% are younger than 55.

 Genetics.
 About 10% to 15% of ovarian cancers occur because a genetic mutation (change) has been passed down within a family.
 A mutation in the BRCA1 or BRCA2 gene is associated with an increased risk of ovarian cancer; there is also an increased risk of fallopian tube cancer and primary peritoneal (the membrane lining the abdomen) cancer, which are similar to ovarian cancer.
 While less common, it is possible that BRCA-related ovarian cancer can occur in women who do not have a family history of either breast or ovarian cancer.
 It is now recommended that all women with ovarian cancer under the age of 70 should consider genetic testing even if they don’t have a family history.
 Read more about the BRCA1 and BRCA2 genes and hereditary breast and ovarian cancer .